Invite Craig to speak at your event in 2025.

 If you’re like many leaders, you’ve observed some frustrating outcomes in your organization—a list of things you would like to change, undo, redo, or rebuild.

-Here’s the truth: We all experience undesirable outcomes because we have unhealthy inputs.
+Here’s the truth: We all experience undesirable outcomes when we have unhealthy inputs.

 What are inputs?
 Inputs are the ideas, priorities, and relationships you choose to put in your life.